zokrezyl/ymery/README.md

-# Imery
+# Ymery

 **Build interactive GUI applications with YAML instead of code.**

-Imery lets you create [Dear ImGui](https://github.com/ocornut/imgui) applications using declarative YAML files, powered by [Dear ImGui Bundle](https://github.com/pthom/imgui_bundle) for Python.
+Ymery lets you create [Dear ImGui](https://github.com/ocornut/imgui) applications using declarative YAML files, powered by [Dear ImGui Bundle](https://github.com/pthom/imgui_bundle) for Python.

-## Why Imery?
+## Why Ymery?

 Traditional GUI development with ImGui requires writing repetitive boilerplate code.
 Every button, slider, or layout change means modifying and recompiling your application.

 ### Origins

-Imery emerged from building an audio viewing and analysis tool with imgui-bundle.
+Ymery emerged from building an audio viewing and analysis tool with imgui-bundle.
 We discovered that live data observation and manipulation was a central pattern - UI components constantly consuming and updating data in real-time.
 This led us to separate concerns in an MVC-like direction: the UI as a tree structure consuming an equivalent data tree, similar to React's approach in the web world.

 While most UI elements directly manipulate or observe data tree nodes, the framework also supports event generation and handling.
-We're also exploring a broader vision: an "Imery browser" where you write interactive applications with Python and YAML instead of HTML and JavaScript.
+We're also exploring a broader vision: an "Ymery browser" where you write interactive applications with Python and YAML instead of HTML and JavaScript.

 These concepts are in early alpha. **We'd love to hear your thoughts and suggestions.**

 For architectural details, see [docs/design/main.md](docs/design/main.md).

-**Imery changes this:**
+**Ymery changes this:**
 - **Declarative** - Define your UI in YAML, not code
 - **Rapid iteration** - Edit layouts without recompiling
 - **No programming required** - Create simple UIs with just YAML